Imagine if you didn’t want to get pregnant but you lived four hours’ drive away from the nearest clinic or doctor.

 Without a local bus or train to take you there your only option is to walk.
 When you finally arrive hours later, the contraception you want is out of stock, isn’t available, or costs more than you can afford.
 What would you do?

 This is one example of the challenges faced by millions of women around the world, every day.

 We think this is unacceptable.
 And it's why our outreach teams travel long distances by any means necessary to reach people with services that many of us take for granted.

 Outreach is our most effective way of reaching the millions of people who still don’t have access to contraception.
 We have over 400 outreach teams who will drive, fly, sail or trek to deliver services to people in rural and remote communities.
-And because we offer a range of short-term, long-term and permanent methods, it means the women we reach can get on with their lives without constantly worrying about their health or getting pregnant.
-Sometimes they don’t have to think about it for years.
+And because we offer a range of short-term, long-term and permanent methods, women can choose the method that's right for them and their future.

 Our outreach services take a range of free or subsidised high-quality and modern contraception to people who wouldn't be able to access it any other way.
 Operating on a wide scale we visit over 20,000 locations every year, reaching:

 For many women a visit from an MSI outreach team is life-changing.
 It can mean the difference between her living happily, or having her health, family finances or education suffer.
 And the impact of empowering a woman to control her destiny creates ripples that touch her family, community and country.

 Every one of the countries we work in is different, and within those countries there can be great disparities between towns and villages.
 Our country programmes plan their outreach trips long in advance, working with governments and the local community to identify what will work best for their unique local contexts and communities.